Updated: Apr 13

 You might know that I love to cruise!
-So far, I've sailed Carnival, Royal Caribbean and now Norwegian.
-I've always looked at those vibrantly painted Norwegian ships sailing by or anchored at the port.
-In fact, on my last Royal Caribbean cruise, I snapped a picture of a Norwegian ship sailing by as I sat on my balcony.
-Little did I know I'd be sailing on that very same ship about 6 months later!
+However, until now, I hadn't sailed Norwegian.
+I've always been fascinated by those vibrantly painted ships anchored at the port.
+In fact, on my last Royal Caribbean cruise, I took a picture of a Norwegian ship sailing by as I sat on my balcony.
+Little did I know I'd be sailing on that very same ship about six months later!

 I didn't know what to expect.
 In fact, I'd read some reviews that had me worried.
 This was to be my yearly family vacation so I really didn't want to mess it up.
 However, my worries were quickly dispelled as we boarded the beautiful Norwegian Breakaway on our 7 night Caribbean cruise from Miami.
 From beginning to end, the crew was first class and the Breakaway is an absolutely beautiful ship from stem to stern.

-Norwegian has some "free" offers that we took advantage of.
+We took advantage of the "free" offers.
 You will still pay gratuities for some of them so not completely free, but you have a choice to accept the offers you want and forego the rest.
 For this cruise we chose the drink package, 3 specialty restaurants, 250 minutes of wifi, and $25 toward shore excursions.
 I did find signing into the wifi troublesome as we had to visit the internet desk to get it to work.
 Overall, it wasn't of much use, but it was free so there's that.
 Lol

 Our ports of call were in Roatan Honduras, Harvest Caye Belize, Costa Maya and Cozumel Mexico.
 We did the Fun-n-Sun excursion in Honduras with Victor Bodden Tours.
 There were monkeys, sloths and birds, oh my!
 We really had a great time and the beach after was a nice cool down after a hot day.
 We got to hang out at West Bay Beach and we enjoyed the fried calimari and lobster bites from the Bananarama.
 The banana daiquiri was delicious as well.
 In Belize, we took a boat cruise on the Black Swan and the captain was very knowledgeable.
 It was very relaxing on the water as we sipped rum punch and enjoyed the view.
 We did quite a bit of shopping in both Costa Maya and Cozumel.
-We have gone to Cozumel many times, so this time we just walked down to the Mega Market and stocked up on some pure Tequila.
-We did stop at Taco y Tequila, a cute outdoor Mexican restaurant where we had a nice lunch and the largest margarita I've ever had!
+Since we have been to Cozumel many times, we just walked down to the Mega Market and stocked up on Tequila.
+We also stopped by Taco y Tequila, a cute outdoor Mexican restaurant where we had a nice lunch and the largest margarita I've ever seen!
 I couldn't even drink it all, I think it was about 30 oz.
 Lol

-All too quickly, we were back in Miami, another successful cruise under our belts and already planning our next Norwegian adventure.
-My 7 year old grandson says Splash, the kid's club, was the best club he'd ever been to and he's been to quite a few.
+But all too quickly, we were back in Miami with another successful cruise under our belts and already planning our next Norwegian adventure on the ride home.
+My seven year old grandson says Splash, the kid's club, was the best club he'd ever been to and he's been to quite a few.
 So who are we to deny him another cruise aboard Norwegian? :) So if you usually cruise Carnival or Royal Caribbean and you've wondered about Norwegian as I had, DO IT!
 We all had a great time and would not hesitate to go again.